Geographic Programs – Lake Champlain Basin Program

 Statutory formula is not applicable to this assistance listing.

-Matching is voluntary.
-This program has a statutory matching requirement; see CWA section 120 (f)(3).
+Matching is mandatory.
 For all assistance (grants and cooperative agreements) agreements made under this program, federal costs shall not exceed 75 percent of the total cost of the agreement.
+Federal costs may increase up to 100 percent of the total cost of the agreement if it is funded through the IIJA and the matching requirements are waived by the Administrator.

 MOE requirements are not applicable to this assistance listing.